lucyinthesky2111/the-one-with-all-the-questions/assets/docs/README.md

   * For there to be questions of varying difficulty levels, so I can participate regardless of my knowledge level (user story 5).

   ### Should Have Features
-  * See visual indication of my progress by showing my current stage of the game (user story 6).
+  * Visual indication of my progress, showing my current stage of the game (user story 6).
   * Facility to see my current score throughout the game (user story 7).

   ### Could Have Features
-  *
+  * A message along with my final score, which is different according to what score I achieve (user story 8).
+  * A time limit on each question, to add a small amount of pressure, and make the game more challenging and exciting (user story 9).
+  * The questions and answers appear in a random order each time I play to increase replay -ability (user story 10).
+  * Ability to filter questions by difficulty level (user story 11).

 ## User Expectations and Requirements
 * All user story 1 (must-have)